PaperPrototype/Intro-Voxel-Terrain-in-Unity/Week 0 - Voxels + Triangles/Lecture/english.md

     // 0 1 2 2 1 3 <- triangle order per side
 ```

+We also use the vertexIndex to change the position that we put the UV's in the UV array.

+The `m_triangleIndex` is used to change the position that we place each triangle in the  triangle array to make sure that they are don't overlap eachother when we place them.

+We also use the vertexIndex to make sure

-Now initialize all of the member variables in `Start()` and Draw the voxel.
+Now we can initialize all of the member variables in `Start()` and Draw the voxel using the `DrawVoxel()` function.
 Then set the meshes data, and convert our NativeArray to an Array using `.ToArray()`.
 Then set the MeshFilters mesh to our mesh.
 Also Calculate our normals and Bounds.

 ```cs
     private void Start()